 Help: in the Wiki

-External docks such as plank often do not work easily with Fluxbox.
+External docks often do not work easily with Fluxbox.
 But MXFB has a native app called Dockmaker which makes it easy for the user to create, modify and manage docks.
-A vertical dock appears on the desktop when the user logs in for the first time whose configuration is set in ~/fluxbox/scripts/DefaultDock.mxdk.
+A vertical dock appears on the desktop when the user logs in for the first time.
+Its configuration is set in ~/fluxbox/scripts/DefaultDock.mxdk

 NOTE: you can also use tint2 as a dock, and a few examples can be found using Tint2 manager.